The Ideal CEO-to-Employee Pay Ratio? Much Lower Than You Think

 For example, they showed that in the United States (where underestimation was particularly pronounced), the actual pay ratio of CEOs to front-line employees was about 354-to-1.

 That means if an average front-line employee salary is something like $50,000 a year, the CEO is earning $17.7 million that year.
-The CEO makes the front-line worker’s pay in just one day.
+If the salary breakdown is examined, the CEO makes the front-line worker’s pay in just one day

 One freaking day.